SAP-archive/teched2020-DEV164/exercises/ex8/README.md

 5. Open `SensorManager/webapp/view/SensorStatus.view.xml`.

-6. Assign the newly created controller to the view with the attribute `controllerName`.
+6. Using the `controllerName` attribute, assign the newly created controller to the view.

 ````xml
 <mvc:View controllerName="keepcool.SensorManager.controller.SensorStatus" displayBlock="true" xmlns:mvc="sap.ui.core.mvc" xmlns="sap.m">
 ````

-## Exercise 8.6 - Implement navigation back to Sensors.view.xml
+## Exercise 8.6 - Implement the Back-Navigation to Sensors.view.xml

-Now, you have to implement the navigation logic.
+Next you need to implement the navigation logic.

 1. Open `SensorManager/webapp/controller/SensorStatus.controller.js`.

-2. Add the function `navToSensors` which uses the `navTo` function to navigate to the `RouteSensors` route which points to the `Sensors.view.xml`.
+2. Add a `navToSensors` function, which uses the `navTo` method to navigate the `RouteSensors` route, which points to the `Sensors.view.xml` view.

 ***SensorManager/webapp/controller/SensorStatus.controller.js***